tobey3043/ck/day4/Readme.md

 ⚡ **Question:**
 > Did we miss anything important during the course?

+**Future**
+- What would you like to learn more about?

+Split the work.
+Work collaboratively on the Checklist.
+Commit and make pull requests to the main repository.

 🎤 **Be ready to share your checklist with the full group!**